Creative Arts and Design > Fine Art]

 |Additional Information (Publicly available):|

-Painting, Documentation, Visual Intelligence, Feminism
+Rebecca Fortnum's research interests include Painting, Documentation, Visual Intelligence, and Feminism.

 Rebecca Fortnum read English at Corpus Christi College, Oxford before gaining an MFA from Newcastle University and taking up a fellowship at the Skowhegan School of Painting and Sculpture, USA.